bparanj/rom/second_chapter.md

 car = Car.new
 ```

-As in step 1.
+As shown earlier in step 1.
 Because new is an instance method provided by Ruby's built-in class called Class.

 Step 5
 Let's create a subclass: